1. Talk about your career

 Cover the achievements you completed and be sure to include how and who it helped, as well as the impact on the business.
 Whether it’s adding numbers to the bottom line or streamlining processes, using specifics makes sure everyone is on the same page and that you concisely tell the full story including the problem, the fix and the end results, instead of simply describing a deployment.

-4. Ask how self-evaluations are used
+4. Ask how self-assessments are used

 Approach your supervisor and ask how self-evaluations are used by the company.
 Are they tied to bonuses, promotions or rewards?
 Who will they be shared with?
 Knowing the answers will give you insight into the tone you should take and how much effort is required.